Table of Contents:

 Note: Students are expected to be engaged full-time in the program throughout the calendar year.

-The Graduate Student Handbook for the PhD Clinical Psychology Program with Curricular Emphasis in Trauma Psychology is currently under development.
+The Graduate Student Handbook for the PhD Clinical Psychology Program with Curricular Emphasis in Trauma Psychology can be downloaded here.